- Home

 Centres of Excellence across London and Essex

 Harris Federation are delighted to lead three Teaching School Hubs on behalf of the Department for Education, serving over 800 schools located in South Essex, South London and North-East London.
 We were designated by the DfE because of our proven track record in delivering an outstanding education for our pupils; high-quality, evidence-based programmes and qualifications for our teachers and leaders, from ITT to Executive Leadership; and for forming long-lasting collaborative partnerships with schools and settings beyond our trust to achieve the very best outcomes for pupils across some of the most deprived areas of the country.
+Harris Federation are delighted to have been announced as TES Trust of the Year 2025.
 You can find local information relevant to each of our TSH regions on these webpages.

 Easy and Accessible Local Support